I watched My Kitchen Rules for the first time tonight. And it will probably be my last time watching it. This is why:

 Of course, it’s an easy mistake to make, to mistake China for a small country, where everything originates from one point, and that China has a homogeneous culture.
 But this is not the case.

-The mistake is like thinking Chicago deep dish pizzas originated from Rome.
+The mistake is like thinking Chicago deep dish pizzas originated from Rome. * They did not.
+Chicago deep dish pizzas were inspired by Italian pizzas, but were never from anywhere in Italy.
+Like chop-suey, it was an entirely American invention.
 And then. when tasting a Chicago deep dish pizza in Sydney, compare it with a Chicago deep dish pizza from Rome, and claim that the one in Sydney is better than the one in Rome.

 Part of the rage is that these chefs know nothing about food.
 And I’m not even a foodie.
 I can tell the difference between Neapolitan cuisine and Lombardian cuisine, despite both being Italian.
 Heck, I can even tell you the difference between normal mozzarella and mozzarella di buffala campana.
 And my world doesn’t even revolve around food.
 The mistake would be like me telling you that a normal distribution and a power law distribution are the same thing.

 It could be argued that they would only know food that are within their domain of knowledge – i.e. Guy Grossi and Tobie Puttock know Italian food.
 It is therefore excusable they not be knowledgeable in other food cultures.
 Which begs the question: what the hell makes them qualified to be judges in a food competition that spans many food cultures?
 Taste?
 If that be the case, I submit that a better judge would be the man on the street.
-An aggregated review of the foods would then give a more accurate judging .
+An aggregated review of the foods would then give a more accurate judging * Though I do think this will not be the case as this show is purely for entertainment value.
+Still, one should not tolerate misinformation. .

 There is no excuse, as chefs and food critics, that they have NO knowledge whatsoever about food in this very globalized world; what more both Tobie and Guy are based in Melbourne, arguably the place with the most diverse food cultures in Australia.